martinsolent/figma/docs/comp_props/child_4.md

 ## Property: State = enabled - hovered - pressed

-Now select the whole of the variant box this can be done by clicking on the name label button on the top left you should see everything selected in your layers outline
+Now select the whole variant box this can be done by clicking on the name label button on the top left you should see everything selected in your layers outline

 ![](../images/v_2/v_2-34.png)

-Variance box selected go to the properties panel on the right - click on the + to add a new property
+With the variant box selected go to the properties panel on the right - click on the + to add a new property

 ![](../images/v_2/v_2-35.png)